Diagram of OpenAI API with Memory Integration

 ChatBlob(messages=[

-{"role": "user", "content": "Who'm I?"},
+{"role": "user", "content": "What is my name?"},

-{"role": "assistant", "content": "You're Gus!"},
+{"role": "assistant", "content": "Your name is Gus."},

-The full script is here
+The full implementation script is available here.

 Advanced Usage